FlowFuse/website/src/blog/2024/11/why-pub-sub-in-uns.md

 To help you leverage the power of MQTT in your manufacturing operations along with Node-RED, Flowfuse offers a robust MQTT broker service.
 Now, Flowfuse will not only help you build, scale, and manage Node-RED solutions, collaborate across teams, and manage edge devices, but it will also simplify your integration of IoT data streams into your Unified Namespace.
 For more information on how our FlowFuse MQTT broker Service, read our [MQTT Broker Service announcement](/blog/2024/10/announcement-mqtt-broker/).

-[Sign Up](https://app.flowfuse.com/account/create) Now to Streamline Your IIoT Operation from Centralize Place
+[Sign Up](https://app.flowfuse.com/account/create) now to streamline your IIoT operations from centralized place.

 ## Conclusion